aspect-build/aspect-cli/README.md

 % brew install aspect-build/aspect/aspect
 ```

-This installs the `aspect` command and also links it to `bazel`, just like the [bazelisk] installer does.
+This installs the `aspect` command and also links it to `bazel`, just like the [Bazelisk] installer does.

 ### Bazelisk (MacOS / Linux)

-Aspect CLI can be installed in an existing Bazel workspace using [bazelisk].
+Aspect CLI can be installed in an existing Bazel workspace using [Bazelisk].

 > [!NOTE]
 > This approach doesn't provide the `aspect init` command, which has to run outside a Bazel workspace.

-Configure [bazelisk](https://github.com/bazelbuild/bazelisk) to use the Aspect CLI for all developers in a repository
+Configure [Bazelisk](https://github.com/bazelbuild/bazelisk) to use the Aspect CLI for all developers in a repository
 by adding the following to \`.bazeliskrc\` in the repository root:

 ```